Reducing the Electronics Environmental Impact

 e-waste expected in 2030

 EECONE aims to integrate end-of-life management constraints for electronic products upstream of the development phase, from the design stage.
-EECONE has structured its program around the "6Rs" concept – Reduce, Reliability, Repair, Reuse, Refurbish, Recycle – to initiate a zero-waste, efficient, and responsible electronics industry.
+EECONE has structured its program around the "6Rs" concept – Reduce, Reliability, Repair, Reuse, Refurbish, Recycle – to speed up a zero-waste, efficient, and responsible electronics industry.

 How to attain it?

-1. Defining: Creating clear, simple, and open tools for defining and designing electronic component and systems (ECS) with a view to their circularity.
-Generating, for the first time, a clear framework to help producers evaluate their choices and eco-design pathways, in order to foster European leadership in the ecological transition.
+- Definition: Generating, for the first time, a concise framework to help producers evaluate their eco-design pathways and choices, in order to foster the ecological transition.

-2. Designing: Providing innovative approaches such as eco-design, for reduction, repair, reuse, refurbishment, and recycling to decrease electronic waste and boost circularity in a new generation of electronics.
+- Design: Providing innovative approaches such as eco-design, for reduction, repair, reuse, refurbishment, and recycling to decrease electronic waste and boost circularity for the next generation of electronics.

-Co-leader of the "Tools and techniques for green Electronic Components Systems by design" work package with the CEA, Dassault Systèmes provides its collaborative platform supporting the eco-design of electronic components and systems at any levels.
-The 3DEXPERIENCE platform gives access to a common, cloud-based infrastructure for sharing electronic system designs and LCA results at every product step – from the chip to the printed circuit board, and finally to the electronic system.
+Co-leader of the work package "Tools and Techniques for green Electronic Components Systems by Design" with the CEA, Dassault Systèmes provides tools and methods supporting eco-design principles to the dedicated multi-disciplinary team of experts.
+The 3DEXPERIENCE platform provides a shared, cloud-based infrastructure for co-developing an electronic system, leveraging Lifecycle Assessment (LCA) from the chip to the printed circuit board, and finally to the electronic device.

-With SIMULIA, the team has improved product performance, reliability, and safety, and was able to explore and evaluate innovative alternatives before any physical development, thanks to structural and thermal performance, fluid dynamics, vibroacoustic, electromagnetism, multibody simulation.
-DELMIA has been used to ensure and optimize repair and recycling processes by integrating the indicators identified during the project.
-Finally, OUTSCALE ensured a robust, secure, sovereign, and customized IaaS (Infrastructure as a Service) cloud computing services, deployed on a trusted industrial infrastructure for every work package’s partner – AT&S (Austria), Aniah (France), IMEC (Belgium), Fraunhofer (Germany), TST (Germany), and ACORDE (Spain).
+Leveraging SIMULIA’s multi-physics simulation at various development stages, the team explored and evaluated innovative design options, optimizing product performance, reliability, and safety, all without any physical prototyping.
+Process simulation with DELMIA has been used to ensure and optimize repair and recycling procedures.
+On the backend, OUTSCALE delivered their robust, secure, sovereign, and customized IaaS (Infrastructure as a Service) cloud computing services, deployed on a trusted industrial infrastructure for all work package’s partners, namely ACORDE (Spain), Aniah (France), AT&S (Austria), Fraunhofer (Germany), IMEC (Belgium) and TST (Germany).

 How to Improve the Environmental Footprint of Electronics for Real?

-Why a remote control?
-It’s the perfect, daily, product that gathers all the sustainability concerns with the traditional elements of an electronic object (with plastic, energy need, embedded electronics…).
-This use case will present five usual steps for this kind of product, as: concept research with circularity objectives, preliminary Life Cycle Assessment (LCA), research and development, simulation of the overall product and complete LCA phase.
+Why was remote control chosen?
+It’s a common product that gathers all the sustainability concerns with the traditional elements of an electronic object (with plastic, energy need, embedded electronics, …).
+This use case illustrates five typical steps for such a product: concept research with circularity objectives, preliminary Life Cycle Assessment (LCA), research and development, simulation of the overall product and a complete LCA phase.

-The concept research phase is complemented by defining the scope of eco-design, with the aim of linking creative solutions to their environmental impact (throughout the product's lifecycle) right from the design stage.
-Defining the circularity objective establishes targets for reducing environmental impacts throughout the product's lifecycle.
-This takes into account performance and economic objectives while reducing electronic waste.
-Ideation can also appear in other functional aspects identified as negative imprints.
+The concept research phase is complemented by defining the scope of eco-design, with the aim of linking creative solutions to their environmental impact across the product's lifecycle from very beginning.
+Defining circularity objective establishes targets for reducing environmental impacts throughout the product's lifecycle, while product performance, economic objectives and the reduction of electronic waste are taken into account.
+Ideation can also appear to solve other negative imprints.
 As an example, the design team identified replacing the battery with a photovoltaic cell.

-The preliminary LCA, a rigorous scientific method used to systematically and objectively evaluate the environmental impact of a product's design and key enabler of eco-design, serves as a guide for these objectives and highlights potential environmental critical points of the future product.
+The preliminary LCA, a rigorous scientific method used to systematically and objectively evaluate the environmental impact of a product's design and key enabler of eco-design, serves as a guide for these objectives and helps identify potential environmental critical points early in the design process.

 The research and development phase focuses on developing solutions that meet the defined circularity objectives.
-To create a product with a low environmental impact, the design focuses on alternatives to minimize the materials used, explore eco-friendly options, and facilitate disassembly.
+To create a product with a low environmental impact, the design focuses on alternatives to minimize the materials used, explore sustainable options, and enabling easy disassembly.

 The simulation phase aims to achieve high durability.
 Evaluating resistance over time allows for a reduction in waste through an extended lifespan and fewer replacements.
 During development, the virtual model can be manipulated and disassembled to test each recycling option, assess weight-reduction opportunities, and optimize material types.

 The complete LCA phase allows for an in-depth analysis of environmental impacts throughout the product's life cycle to minimize their effects.
-Weight or consumption reductions between two generations—to reduce waste production, energy use and battery removal—and comparison with optimization databases provide crucial insights for assessing the overall decrease in the environmental footprint of the tested options.
+Comparing different design iterations, for example in terms of weight reduction, energy consumption or battery removal, and benchmarking against optimization databases, provides valuable insight into the overall reduction of environmental footprint.

 EECONE Members